Duolingo Chinese Review vs Alternatives: Is Duolingo a Good Option for Beginners?

 Here's the thing: Duolingo isn't completely useless for learning Mandarin.
 It has some genuine strengths that make it popular with beginners.

-The app introduces pinyin pretty smoothly.
-For learners who've never seen romanized Chinese, Duolingo does a decent job showing you how Mandarin sounds map to letters.
+- The app introduces pinyin pretty smoothly.
+For learners who've never seen romanized Chinese, Duolingo does a decent job showing you the Mandarin pinyin map.
 You'll learn that "ni hao" means hello and get familiar with the basic sound patterns without feeling overwhelmed.

 Where Duolingo fails Chinese learners badly